Who needs the Irish Visitor Visa?

 If you want to come to Ireland to stay there for more than 90 days, you have to apply for a Long Stay ‘D’ Visa.

-Talk to our lawyers about why you want to come to Ireland and they will have you find the perfect visa for you.
+Talk to our experts about why you want to come to Ireland and they will have you find the perfect visa for you.

 If you are a citizen of an EU/EEA country or a citizen of Switzerland, you do not require a visitor visa to travel to Ireland for a short visit.